 The Okta browser plugin enables you to automatically sign into applications that would otherwise require you to manually enter your credentials.
 For more information on the browser plugin, see About the Browser Plugin.

-Okta Mobile uses SSO to extend its functionality to apps on your iPad or iPhone.
+Okta Mobile uses SSO to extend its functionality to apps on iOS and Android devices.
 The Okta Mobile application provides an embedded Okta browser and app menu.
-You can download and install the Okta Mobile app from the Apple App store.
+You can download and install the Okta Mobile app from the Apple App store and Google Play store.
+For details on distributing mobile apps to end users, see Enable access to managed mobile apps.

 You can optionally configure Microsoft Exchange ActiveSync (EAS) to synchronize your users' mobile devices with your Exchange server.
 EAS is a protocol that enables your mobile devices to connect to your Exchange server.
 This pushes end users' email, calendar, and contacts directly to their device(s).